yowainwright/yowainwright.github.io/_posts/2016-03-28-node-meetup-debugging.md

 -- mis-using electron
 -- torrent version

 The second presentor discussed Nodebots.
-He described why node made building robotics easier (My lack of notes for his presentation has nothing to do with the quality of the presentation).
+He described why nodejs made building robotics easier (My lack of notes for his presentation has nothing to do with the quality of the presentation).

-The third presentor, [Yunong Xiao](//yunong.io/), discsussed Node in production; especially debugging it.
+The third presentor, [Yunong Xiao](//yunong.io/), discsussed *node in production*; especially debugging it.
 He briefly summarized how the product is set up & then dug into how he & his team went into debugging issues using their node product.

 ## Node in production

 ### Summary

-- website runs on node
+- Website runs on node
-- built with react
+- Built with react
-- dynamic asset manager
+- Dynamic asset manager

 ### Debugging